Weight alone is not the only determining factor when choosing a horse that suits you.

 If a horse is out of shape, overweight or underweight, his capacity to carry will be diminished and he may not even be able to carry 10 or 5 per cent of his body weight.

 You need to adjust the load to the horse’s capabilities and fitness level.
-An out of shape horse needs to have his fitness built up, with proper diet and exercise, gradually so that he may be able to carry tack and rider.
+An out of shape horse needs to have his fitness built up, with proper diet and exercise, gradually so that he may be able to carry tack as well as rider.

 Make sure that you’re using the right type and size tack with your horse.
 The saddle needs to fit your horse and will often require several fittings over a period of time, after which regular adjustments need to be made.